-Distributed Leader Course Level V (DLC V)
+DISTRIBUTED LEADER COURSE LEVEL V (DLC V)

-Description
+DESCRIPTION

-Distributed Leader Course Level V (DLC V) prepares master sergeants and first sergeants to close the gap between tactical and strategic planning.
-Learners analyze and apply knowledge which will assist them in carrying out policies and standards on the performance, training, appearance, and conduct of enlisted personnel resulting in senior leaders who are ready to advise and initiate recommendations pertaining to the local NCO support channel.
-DLC V is a 47 hour course consisting of 13 lessons and serves as the prerequisite for the Sergeants Major Course (SMC).
+Distributed Leader Course Level V (DLC V) prepares master sergeants to lead at the unit, organizational, and operational level; it is designed to close the gap between the strategic and tactical planning.
+Learners analyze and apply knowledge, which will assist them in carrying out policies and standards on the performance, training, appearance, and conduct of enlisted personnel.
+This course further develops the Leader Core Competencies (LCC) and attributes associated with the Leader Requirements Model resulting in senior leaders who are ready to advised and initiate recommendations pertaining to the local NCO support channel.
+DLC V is a 47-hour course consisting of 13 lessons and serves as the prerequisite for the Sergeants Major Course (SMC).
+TERMINAL LEARNING OBJECTIVES (TLOS) Analyze Army Leadership, Mission Command, Operations, and Training.

-Terminal Learning Objectives (TLOs)

-Analyze Army Leadership, Mission Command, Operations, and Training.

-Course Map
+COURSE MAP

-Lesson Topic Hours
+Lesson Торіс Hours

 DLC500 Course Overview 1

-DLC501 Organization Level Leadership II 4
+DLC501 Organizational Level Leadership II 4

 DLC502 Assessing Your Organization 4

 DLC503 Leading Change 4

 DLC504 Stages of Group Development 4

 DLC505 Talent Management 4

 DLC506 IMCOM Roles and Responsibilities 4

-DLC507 Introduction to Interorganizational and Multinational Operations 4
+DLC507 Introduction to Interorganizational Cooperation and Multinational Operations 4

 DLC508 Introduction to Force Management 3

 DLC509 Introduction to DoD Acquisition Process 4

 DLC510 Introduction to Joint Operational Contracting Support 4

 DLC511 Introduction to Global Mobility 3

 DLC512 Overview of Multi-Domain Operations 4

-Total DLC V Hours
+Total DLC V Hours 47

-Lesson DLC500 - Course Overview
+LESSON DLC500 - COURSE OVERVIEW

 Description

-This introductory lesson will help prepare the student to successfully navigate and complete the Distributed Leader Course (DLC) Level V, as well as, retain the knowledge gained in the course.
+This introductory lesson will help prepare you to successfully navigate and complete the Distributed Leader Course (DLC) Level V, as well as retain the knowledge gained in the course.

 Hours: 1

 Learning Objectives/Outcomes

 Identify how to successfully complete DLC V.

 Learning Domain: Cognitive Level of Learning: Understand

 References/Readings

 CGS Bulletin No. 920, Command and General Staff College Academics Policy, 2011

 USASMA Bulletin No. 920, Academic Ethics Policy Acknowledgement, 2018

-Lesson DLC501 - Organization Level Leadership
+LESSON DLC501 - ORGANIZATION LEVEL LEADERSHIP II

 Description

 This lesson presents the learner with the required leader core competencies that commanders at all levels expect of their senior enlisted advisors who are an important source of knowledge and discipline for all enlisted matters.
 While the same leader core competencies apply to all levels of leadership, organizational leaders usually work with more complexity, more people, greater uncertainty, and a greater number of unintended consequences.
 This lesson examines the role of the organizational leader.
 While the same core leader competencies apply to all levels of leadership, organizational leaders influence people through policymaking and systems integration in addition to face-to-face contact.

 Hours: 4

 Learning Objectives/Outcomes

 Analyze organizational level leadership.

 Learning Domain: Cognitive Level of Learning: Analyze

 References/Readings

 ADRP 6-22, Army Leadership, 1 August 2012

-Lesson DLC502 - Assessing your Organization
+LESSON DLC502 - ASSESSING YOUR ORGANIZATION

 Description

-At the end of this lesson, the student will be able to apply how the proper use of assessments can enhance unit effectiveness and readiness.
+At the end of this lesson, the learner will be able to apply how the proper use of assessments can enhance unit effectiveness and readiness.
 To lead change in an organization, it is critical for the learner to understand the concept of assessment and processes, in order to apply assessments within their units.
 Assessments provide the feedback necessary to increase performance and effectiveness within the organization.

 Hours: 4

 Learning Objectives/Outcomes

 Apply unit assessment.